 What Is Spatial Visualization?

-Everyone has their unique strengths.
-Some people are gifted athletes, while others can sight-read music.
-You might know someone who can navigate through a forest without a map, or draw amazing likenesses of others.
+Everyone can have their own unique strengths.
+Some people may be gifted athletes, while others can sight-read music.
 Maybe you are particularly skilled at trigonometry, or comforting your friends, or telling stories.
+Whatever the case may be, these strengths can tell us a lot about ourselves and the way we function best.

-Some of these skills are easy to understand.
-If someone is especially skilled at dancing, it makes sense that they have bodily-kinesthetic intelligence.
-The same goes for musical intelligence.
-It is easy to match singing or playing an instrument with this category of skills.
+Some of these skills can be fairly easy to understand.
+If someone is especially skilled at dancing, for instance, it makes sense to believe they may have heightened bodily-kinesthetic intelligence.

-Others, however, are more difficult to discern.
+Others, however, may be more difficult to discern.
 For instance, visual-spatial intelligence often confuses people with its apparent broadness.
-However, like the other intelligence proposed by Gardner, visual-spatial intelligence translates into a variety of day-to-day skills.
+However, like the other intelligence proposed by Gardner, visual-spatial intelligence often translates into a variety of day-to-day skills.
 One of these is spatial visualization.

-Engineers are possibly one of the most notable examples of professionals who use spatial visualization every day.
-Some colleges even require students to take a spatial visualization assessment before enrolling in an engineering program.
+Engineers are possibly one of the most notable examples of professionals who may use spatial visualization every day.
+Some schools even require students to take a spatial visualization assessment before enrolling in an engineering program.
 Similarly, many engineering programs include seminars that can help students enhance their spatial visualization skills.

-Engineers have to consider how to turn their two-dimensional design into a three-dimensional object, so spatial visualization is crucial.
+Engineers have to consider how to turn their two-dimensional design into a three-dimensional object, so spatial visualization can be crucial.

 Although spatial visualization is often paired with science and math, other professions also use spatial visualization.
-For example, artists and graphic designers use the same spatial visualization skills that engineers use.
+For example, artists and graphic designers might use the same spatial visualization skills that engineers rely on to plan projects and put them into action.

-Other professionals that use spatial visualization daily include architects, geologists, surgeons, and photographers.
+Other professionals that may use spatial visualization daily include architects, geologists, surgeons, and photographers, among other examples.

 Everyday Uses Of Spatial Visualization